abesto/clox-rs/NOTES.md

 * 22/3: `const` keyword marks variables immutable, can only be assigned in the declaration statement.
 * 22/4: Allow more than 256 local variables in scope at a time.
 * 23/1: `switch` statements.
+* 23/3: `continue` statements.
+Made a naive implementation, got confused about scopes and missed some edge cases; ported the solution from the book repo.
 * TODO ternary operator
 * STRETCH: add error handling to user code
 * TODO add a `Value` variant that holds a reference to a string value kept alive somewhere else (Chapter 19)